jbuckman/jbuckman.github.io/_posts/2021-02-15-fair-ml-tools-require-problematic-ml-models.md

 A corollary to this conclusion: **every language model which has the potential to be used fairly has the potential to be abused.**
 A model with an understanding of sexism can be turned into a sexist chatbot; a model with an understanding of racism can be turned into a racist chatbot; etc.
-Therefore, it's not appropriate to criticize a model on the basis that it *can* be produce unfair outcomes, when used poorly.
+Therefore, it's not appropriate to criticize a model (or those who design create it) on the basis that it *can* be produce unfair outcomes, when used poorly.
-Instead, we should criticize those who *deploy* models in a way that does not adequately handle societal biases.
+Instead, we should criticize those who *deploy* models in a way that does not adequately handle societal biases.[^2]

 I want to end on an example that I encountered recently, one which highlights the importance of not removing knowledge of biases.
 A few years ago, [H&M faced massive backlash for putting a t-shirt with a racially insensitive slogan on a black child](https://www.nytimes.com/2018/01/08/business/hm-monkey.html).